Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst: Data analysis

 For the remaining Epochs, with the exception of Epochs 30-34 (see below), we have adopted Model ``H'' or Model ``S'', but under some assumptions, as the lack of data above 10 keV limits significantly the quality of our fits.
 First of all, we fixed $kT_e$ in \texttt{thcomp} to 23.0 keV (3.5 keV) for the spectra modelled with Model ``H'' (``S''), i.e. to the value obtained for Epoch 3 (28), which was taken in a similar state.
 While realistically we expect $kT_e$ to change throughout the outburst, we consider these assumptions acceptable as: i) for spectra described with ``H'', where $kT_e$ is above 10 keV, any impact that variations of $kT_e$ may have on data with only soft X-ray coverage would be negligible; ii) for spectra described with ``S'', the limited statistics does not allow to constrain $kT_e$, so that the fit is mostly insensitive to variations of this parameter.
 Additionally, for similar reasons, we froze all the parameters of the reflection component, being it \texttt{relxillCp} or \texttt{relxillNS}, with the exception of the normalisation $K_{\rm refl}$.
 While this general strategy allows us to obtain acceptable fits for each Epoch, we of course will not consider this as a proof that the reflection parameters, as well as $kT_e$, do not change from one Epoch to the other.
-Finally, a different strategy has been adopted for the last four Epochs, corresponding to the decay phase of the outburst.
-Given the much lower count-rate compared to the rest of the outburst, we had to first remove the reflection component (Epochs 29--31) and then also the disk component (Epochs 32--33), as they were no longer required by the fit. \\ The results of our individual fits are presented in Table \ref{tab:individual-fits} and in the tower plot in Fig. \ref{fig:tower-plot}.
-From the normalization values of the \texttt{bbodyrad} ($K_{\rm bb}$) we extracted the radius of the blackbody emitting region $R_{\rm bb}$ (in km) using the formula: $K_{\rm bb}=(R_{\rm bb}/D_{\rm 10})^2$, where $D_{\rm 10}$ is the source distance in units of 10 kpc, set in this case to 0.45 kpc \citep[as reported by][]{Galloway2008}.
-Similarly, we estimated the disk inner radius from the normalization of \texttt{diskbb} ($K_{\rm disk}$) using the formula: $K_{\rm disk}=(\xi f^2_{\rm color})^{-2}(R_{\rm disk}/D_{\rm 10})^2 \cos{i}$, where $\xi$ is the \cite{Kubota1998} correction factor equal to roughly 0.4, $f_{\rm color}$ is the color correction factor equal to 1.7 \citep{Shimura1995} and $i$ is the system inclination, fixed to 30$^\circ$ according to the results of this and previous papers \citep[e.g.][]{Ludlam2016}.
-We note that the correction factor $\xi$ accounts for the torque-free condition, which might not be always valid for NS systems, so that our estimates for $R_{\rm disk}$ are probably systematically underestimated and should not be taken at face value.
-As evident from the tower plot, the outburst can be broken down in 4 phases (highlighted with different colors in the plot): a relatively ``slow'' rise lasting for a week (Phase ``1''), a dramatically rapid, a few days-long, flux increase (``2a'', ``2b''), a several weeks-long plateau at the outburst peak (``3'') and finally a decay to quiescence (``4'').
-The highly dynamic spectral variability in the second phase can also be inferred by the fact that all the Epochs from 6 to 20 have been taken between September 27th to September 30th.
-In order to zoom-in on this particularly eventful phase of the outburst, we show a 3-days light curve of this time period, along with the different energy spectra, power density spectra (see Section \ref{ss:timing}) and hardness ratio in Fig. \ref{fig:transition}.
-The plot clearly shows that in about half a day the count-rate more than doubles, the hardness ratio drops by a factor of 3, and the shapes of both the energy and power density spectra change abruptly and dramatically.
+Finally, a different strategy has been adopted for the last five Epochs, corresponding to the decay phase of the outburst.
+Given the much lower count-rate compared to the rest of the outburst, we had to first remove the reflection component (Epochs 29--31) and then also the disk component (Epochs 32--33), as they were no longer required by the fit.